TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/03-NumPy/notes/02-stats-in-numpy.md

 # Statistics in NumPy

-The statistical concepts that we'll cover include:
+The statistical concepts covered include:

 - Mean - is the average
 - Median - value lying in the mid-point(middle value) of the set that has been ordered from lowest to highest.
 If the length of our dataset was an even number, the median would be the value halfway between the two central values.
 (Mode is the value that occurs most often)